jonbation/audit_template/README.md

 - **Professional Splash Screen** with customizable branding
 - **Interactive Onboarding** with smooth animations and engaging content
 - **Material Design 3** with light/dark theme support and custom colors
-- **Responsive Design** that adapts to all screen sizes (mobile, tablet, desktop)
-- **Enhanced Navigation** with 3-4 item bottom navigation for better balance
-- **Help & About Screen** with FAQ, features overview, and contact information

 ### 👤 **Profile & Settings**